Evidlo/prelim/main.typ

   == 1D Retrievals <1d_retrieval>

     Early retrievals often relied on simple spherically symmetric 1D models of the exosphere.
 In cases where geocoronal studies were taken opportunistically (e.g. Galileo Earth flyby), measurements are often only available from a single vantage which has limited view geometry diversity.
-    The assumption of spherically symmetry naturally produces a well-conditioned inverse problem from a single measurement taken at any vantage and avoids an underdetermined system (ill-posedness) by keeping model dimensionality low.
+    The assumption of spherical symmetry naturally produces a well-conditioned inverse problem from a single measurement taken at any vantage and avoids an underdetermined system (ill-posedness) by keeping model dimensionality low.

     A fundamental contribution to the field is the Chamberlain model, which is a spherically symmetric model derived from knowledge of motion of H atoms in the upper atmosphere (@earth_exosphere).
 Under Liouville's theorem, the model makes some simple assumptions about the trajectories followed by exospheric H atoms and derives a density distribution from the resulting PDE.
-    Baliukin et al. @baliukin applied the Chamberlain model to measurements from the SOHO/SWAN mission, extending it to take into account solar radiation pressure, loss of Lyman-α-scattering H atoms over time due to ionization, and prior knowledge of H density at lower altitudes from empirical models (e.g. NRLMSIS). (#rt([FIXME: citation, does Chamberlain also depend on exobase knowledge?])).
+    Baliukin et al. @baliukin applied the Chamberlain model to measurements from the SOHO/SWAN mission, extending it to take into account solar radiation pressure, loss of Lyman-α-scattering H atoms over time due to ionization, and prior knowledge of H density at lower altitudes from empirical models (e.g. NRLMSIS).
 The retrieval utilizes an onion-peeling technique where layers of the exosphere are retrieved one-at-a-time starting at the outermost layer and moving inwards.

     Other techniques include parametric 1D models found empirically and fit to data.  Østgaard et al. @ostgaard use a double-exponential model following the form